-- 205. Competent authorities should form a view on the prudent valuation framework of the investment firm, as a flawed valuation process may lead to errors in the calculation of the exit value of financial instruments leading to an underestimation of potential losses of the investment firm.
-While performing this analysis, competent authorities should pay particular attention to the calculation of reserves (notably fair value reserves, model reserves) and their potential impact on the capital position of the investment firm.
+209. Competent authorities should form a view on the prudent valuation framework of the investment firm, as a flawed valuation process may lead to errors in the calculation of the exit value of financial instruments leading to an underestimation of potential losses of the investment firm.
+While performing this analysis, competent authorities should pay particular attention to the calculation of reserves (e.g. fair value reserves, model reserves, etc.) and their potential impact on the capital position of the investment firm.

-- 206. Competent authorities should assess whether the investment firm's trading book positions are valued at a prudent value that achieves an appropriate degree of certainty having regard to the dynamic nature of trading book positions.
-The level of certainty referred to in Commission Delegated Regulation 2016/101 should be considered to achieve an appropriate degree of certainty for this purpose.
+- 210. Competent authorities should ensure that that the investment firm's trading book positions are valued at a prudent value that achieves an appropriate degree of certainty having regard to the dynamic nature of trading book positions.
+The level of certainty referred to in Commission Delegated Regulation 2016/10118 should be considered to achieve an appropriate degree of certainty for this purpose.

-- 207. Competent authorities should assess whether investment firms have robust prudent valuation methodologies and that they consider the following valuation adjustments:
+- 211. Competent authorities should ensure that investment firms have robust prudent valuation methodologies and that they consider the following valuation adjustments:

 - a. unearned credit spreads;

 - b. close-out costs;

 - c. operational risks;

 - d. market price uncertainty;

 - e. early termination;

 - f. investing and funding costs;

 - g. future administrative costs; and

 - h. where relevant, model risk.

-- 208. Competent authorities should assess whether:
+- 212. Competent authorities should assess whether:

 - a. the governance arrangements, processes and procedures related to valuation adjustments are sufficiently sound, especially with regard to less liquid positions, and consistent with the investment firm's strategy;

+- b. the IT systems and processes linked to the valuation framework are robust;

+- c. the adequacy of the adjustments performed by the investment firms is periodically reviewed.